-It’s a film about a young couple, Mika and David.
-They move in together, but David soon starts to lose his appetite for sex.
+It’s a film about a young couple, Mika and Tesfai.
+They move in together, but Tesfai soon starts to lose his appetite for sex.
 A strong and independent woman, Mika starts to blame herself, feel ashamed and to behave in the way she thinks her partner wants.

 “I’ve always been interested in relationships, in how power can shift and change,” says Metelius.
 “And I want to show how sex is a power factor in intimate relationships, just as it is in the rest of society.
 Exploitation of sex is everywhere, but the images have very little to do with reality.
 The less you identify with other people, the more you can tolerate them being subjected to some pretty sick things.
 Having feelings for other people’s bodies is a weapon against fascism and oppression.”
 The Heart isn’t an autobiographical film, but certain parts are based on experience.
 Metelius first thought of the idea when she herself felt sexually rejected for a time and was unable to find any images that reflected the way she felt.

 “I recognized a need for new images,” she says.
 “There are so many norms, so much shame around sexuality and there’s a gap between what we teach young people and what they go on to experience.
 I want to bridge that gap.”